Finding Legal Help

 What is a parenting plan?

 A parenting plan outlines how the parents will raise their children.
 It encourages you to think in advance about how you will make decisions and resolve disagreements.
 The result will be more predictability and stability for your children and less stress and anxiety.
 A parenting plan is required for shared parenting (custody) arrangements and is permitted in other parenting arrangements.
+If one or both parents are servicemembers, they must also file a Military Parenting Plan.

 When is a parenting plan required?

 The parties must file a parenting plan whenever a party asks the court to create or change a shared parenting arrangement.
 Any arrangement other than full legal and physical custody held by one parent is a shared parenting arrangement.
 Be aware that a joint physical custody arrangement may result in denial of cash assistance under the Employment Support Act, Title 35A, Chapter 3, of the Utah Code.
 For more information about cash assistance eligibility, contact your local office of the Utah Department of Workforce Services.
+If one or both parents are servicemembers, they must also file a Military Parenting Plan.

 What is in a parenting plan?